sukamenev/iris_contest_native/README.md

 Make a comparison of the performance approaches on the numbers.
 I want to see how much time it takes to create thousands of products, as well as to access them using IRIS Native API and EAV (MySQL).

+In the project, a data scheme is created the same as in real projects on IRIS globals and SQL for objective comparison.

+Transactions are used in both approaches.
+Products are created in random sections of the catalog.

+When testing the loading of product properties, random products are loaded to make it harder to use caching techniques.

 ## Data model in project

 The structure of the demo data that we will store: